-- 5) Require charities to demonstrate annually in their reporting (as in the UK) that they actually have a "public benefit", rather than this being assumed, which could help the sector tremendously by increasing public confidence and reducing the number of dormant charities; - 6) Reinstate the Charities Partnership Outreach Program, or create a similar program, which provides funds to Canadian charities to carry out educational initiatives within the sector to increase charity compliance.
-It is especially important to increase the capacity of the sector to understand financial management, internal controls and reporting; - 7) Consider whether Canada should move to a system as in Australia where the ability to issue tax receipts is not based on being a "registered charity" but rather a narrower category of deductible gift recipients; and - 8) Establish a unit within the RCMP, or other police force, tasked with the responsibility of reviewing complicated abusive charity schemes that provide inappropriate official donation receipts.
+- 6) Reinstate the Charities Partnership Outreach Program, or create a similar program, which provides funds to Canadian charities to carry out educational initiatives within the sector to increase charity compliance.
+It is especially important to increase the capacity of the sector to understand financial management, internal controls and reporting; - 7) Require charities to demonstrate annually in their reporting (as in the UK) that they actually have a "public benefit", rather than this being assumed, which could help the sector tremendously by increasing public confidence and reducing the number of dormant charities; - 8) Consider whether Canada should move to a system as in Australia where the ability to issue tax receipts is not based on being a "registered charity" but rather a narrower category of deductible gift recipients; - 9) Establish a unit within the RCMP, or other police force, tasked with the responsibility of reviewing complicated abusive charity schemes that provide inappropriate official donation receipts and other inappropriate private benefits. - 10) The CRA should improve the T3010 to ask more questions and provide greater transparency in the charity sector.
+The T3010 lags behind many other countries and their requirements even though those countries do not as generous tax benefits.
+A better T3010 can lead to a better charity sector.
+For example, the T3010 does not ask about volunteers, related entities or material diversion of assets not reported to regulators.